 Alan O.W.
-Barnes is a musician and sequential artist from Damascus, Virginia who currently lives in Atlanta, Georgia with his wife Kim and their daughter Keira.
+Barnes is a musician and sequential artist from Damascus, Virginia who currently lives in Hong Kong with his wife Kim and their daughter Keira.
 His diverse background in both visual and audio storytelling gives him a unique perspective on media creation which has led to a wide array of projects and clients.

 Notable original music projects include Revisionist History (containing two long form works for modern chamber ensembles) and Gestures (a collection of short jazz tunes), as well The Wesley Project which puts text from Charles Wesley in a new “progressive folk” setting.
 The Wesley Project received positive press at jazzmando.com.

 Currently Alan is working on 2 recording projects:

 1) “Super-Songs”, a collection of super-hero television and movie songs performed in a folk context.